 I asked Inspector Steve how this program came about and if It was local or national.
 He informed me that the National Red Cross funds this program.
 In El Paso, you can call 311 for information.

 In other parts of the country, you can call your local Fire Department or your Local Red Cross to find out if it is available in your neck of the woods.
 I did some research for you and in most states this program is available.
 You just might have to do some digging.
 I posted the Red Cross search engine for you below to get you started.

 Let me start by saying I adore my mom, better known to everyone in my circle and not just my family as “Mimi.”
 Mimi is by far the strongest woman I know; she is my children’s second mother, is always there when anyone needs her, and willing to drop anything when anyone asks for help, it’s just her nature.

-Her most endearing quality is also what makes her so unique…Her bizarre and eclectic views on life and willingness to share them.
-Here is some of the ridiculous shit she says, making us laugh while endearing us to her even more!
+Her most endearing quality is also what makes her so unique…Her bizarre and eclectic views on life and willingness to share them at the worst possible times.
+Here are just some of the ridiculous shit she says, making us laugh while endearing us to her even more!

 ” Don’t you dare watch that in my house, it will bring evil with it.”

 This by far is my favorite, first learning this valuable lesson in my childhood years.
 My sister and I wanted desperately to watch “The Exorcist.”
 Only come to find out if we did the evil spirits would come to invade our house thru the television.